-For English speakers, communication barriers don’t get much in the way as English of varying quality is prevalent in most tourist destinations.
+For English speakers, communication barriers don’t get much in the way as English of varying quality is prevalent in

-Going on a China trip is no different than traveling to most other international destinations.
+Going on a China trip is no different than traveling to most other

 The heart of the country is a welcoming haven for foreign visitors, except for those who want to go farther.